Kentucky Association of Manufacturers Announces 2019 Manufacturers of the Year and Employee of the Year Award Winners

-The Kentucky Association of Manufacturers (KAM) announced the winners of its 18th annual Manufacturer & Employee of the Year Awards at their Awards Luncheon this afternoon at The Olmsted in Louisville.
+LEXINGTON, Ky. – (Oct.
+30, 2019) The Kentucky Association of Manufacturers (KAM) today announced the winners of its 19th Annual Manufacturer of the Year Awards and Employee of the Year Awards.

-- Richard Cleary (Committee Chair), Member – Frost Brown Todd LLC, Louisville
+- Rich Cleary (Committee Chair), Member – Frost Brown Todd LLC, Louisville

 - Gary Stewart, Retired CPA, Louisville

-- Tim Whitaker, Environmental Compliance Manager – Ashland, Inc., Calvert City
+- Tim Whitaker, Environmental Compliance Manager – ISP Chemical/Ashland, Inc., Calvert City